chrisduerr/leechbar/README.md

         Some(Text::new(String::from("Hello, World")))
     }

-    // First element on the left side fn position(&mut self) -> ComponentPosition {
+    // Put this element at the center of the bar fn alignment(&mut self) -> Alignment {
-        ComponentPosition::new(Alignment::CENTER, 0)
+        Alignment::CENTER
     }

     // Do this only once